Everest Base Camp Region

 Short Annapurna Base Camp Trek is there if you are short on time in Nepal.
 However, if you opt for quick and easy treks, Ghorepani Poon Hill Trek best serves you.
 Although the walk to Ghorepani Poon Hill is short, it still takes you to the heart of the Annapurna region.
 The sunrise and mountain views from the vantage point of Poonhill are awe-inspiring.

 Those who want to skip the arduous journey but wish to explore the beauty of the Annapurna Himalayas from close can join Annapurna Base Camp Helicopter Tour.

 Best time for Annapurna Base Camp Trek and Everest Base Camp Trek

-Spring and Autumn season is considered the best season for trekking in both Annapurna and Everest region.
-During this season, the weather remains stable, offering you spectacular views of mountains and surrounding ambiance.
-The Spring season adorns the trail with the rhododendron blooms and other wildflowers.
+Spring and autumn are considered the best season for trekking in both Annapurna and Everest regions.
+During this season, the weather remains stable, offering you spectacular views of mountains and the surrounding ambiance.
+The Spring season adorns the trail with rhododendron blooms and other wildflowers.